yoyosource/BOTC-HomeBrew/Minion/Phantom/README.md

 ### Slayer
 If the Phantom is attuned to the Slayer, they may choose a player who might die if they are a townsfolk.
 ### Philosopher
-If the Phantom attunes to the Philosopher, the Phantom will be drunk till he chooses again.
+If the Phantom attunes to the Philosopher, the Phantom will be have the drunkness state till he chooses again.
 ### Sage
 Once per game, if the Phantom attunes to the Sage, the Phantom learns that 1 of 2 players have a particular role.
 ### Alchemist